 At the same time, it is important to remember that neutral looks different for everyone.
 Some people, for example, may naturally have a dramatic curve in their lower back, while others might barely have a curve there at all.

 For those with an exaggerated lower back curve, bringing the spine a little closer to the mat (but not flattening it to the mat) may be desirable during abdominal exercises.
 Those with a naturally flatter lower back will need to find ways of finding that curve using exercises like Pelvic tilts.
-In these instance, guidance from an expert Pilates instructor is advisable.
+In this instance, guidance from an expert Pilates instructor is advisable.

-Ways to exercise without an imprinted spine
+Ways to exercise without an imprinted spine in Pilates class

 If you are struggling to keep your spine in neutral with abdominal work, reduce the challenge.
 Exercise like femur arcs and dead bugs, for example, are an effective way of strengthening these muscles that won’t require you to flatten your lower back.